Industry Insights

 While many still view “the big screen” as an opportunity reserved for big brands (with even bigger budgets), connected TV (CTV) advertising is increasingly bridging that gap—emerging as a powerful, “best of both worlds” way to reach engaged viewers watching their favorite content.

 Streaming technology has made it possible for more businesses than ever to take advantage of this powerful channel.
-Below, we’ll break down what goes into the cost of CTV advertising, how to get the most out of your budget, and what separates high-impact campaign wins from mere sunk costs.

 Related: Connected TV Viewership: Trends Every Advertiser Should Know